What is Segmented Market Theory?

 Recommended Articles

 This is a guide to Segmented Market Theory.
-Here we also discuss the definition and implications of segmented market theory along with its advantages and disadvantages.
+Here we also discuss the definition and implications of segmented market theory and its advantages and disadvantages.
 You may also have a look at the following articles to learn more –